mrun0205/IFCB_FieldGuide/README.md

 - ####  Connectivity for data transfer

-If a wired internet connection is not available on-site.
-A modem/router such as an MP70 (see 2.3 Cellular modem) can be used for connecting to the IFCB and data transfers.
+If a wired internet connection is not available on-site a modem/router such as an MP70 can be used for connecting to the IFCB and data transfers.
 If cell phone connectivity is not possible, e.g. on board research vessels a router can be used to create a wired or unwired connection between the IFCB and a computer so that data can be backed up on a computer external to the IFCB for Image Identification.